GG666/Lecture/Chapter2 (C++_Class).md

 }
 ```

 Consider a class whose constructor allocates memory dynamically.
-When the object's copy is destroyed, the destructor will free memory allocated for the original object, which will destroy the original object.
+When the object's copy is destroyed, the destructor will free the memory allocated for the original object, which will destroy the original object.
 ![](https://i.imgur.com/V7xjXZr.png)

 ```C++